 If you are looking to top up your Alaska miles balance, loyalty program members are able to purchase miles at a cost of 2.75 cents per point (before tax).

-Alaska Airlines does also run sales or bonus point offers from time to time.
+Alaska Airlines also runs sales or bonus point offers from time to time.
 We have seen bonus offers up to 60% extra points, meaning that if you purchased 100,000 Alaska miles you would receive 160,000 miles.